benmurden/HomePasser/README.md

 HomePasser will require that you have configured your Mac with Internet Connection Sharing at least once with the following settings.

+* Share from a connection _other than_ the AirPort. e.g. Ethernet, Bluetooth.
 * Share to other users on AirPort
 * Access point name (SSID) is "attwifi"
 * No security

-Once you have configured these settings, you can turn off Internet Connection Sharing and begin using HomePasser.
+Once you have configured these settings, try switching on your 3DS and turning on WiFi.
+If it thinks you're connected to a Nintendo Zone, then everything should be ready and you can deactivate Internet Sharing on your Mac.

 ## Usage